 In February 2018, Gates pleaded guilty to two felony counts.
 In exchange for Gates’ open-ended commitment to cooperate with the investigation, the Special Counsel’s office dropped most of the charges against him.
 Manafort still faced the October 2017 charges, plus a slew of others included in a superseding indictment unsealed shortly before Gates’ guilty plea.
 In August 2018, Manafort was convicted on eight of the 18 charges in that superseding indictment; facing a second trial in October, he pleaded guilty a few weeks later to two felony counts of his own and agreed to assist the Special Counsel’s investigation.
 Manafort’s eventual sentence will depend on the extent and utility of his cooperation, but even the most optimistic forecasts have him spending several years behind bars.

 Money Laundering: No Politics Necessary

-The Manafort-Gates case is the most politically explosive money laundering case in years.
+The Manafort-Gates case was the most politically explosive money laundering case in years.
 But the charges, if not the amounts involved or the political context in which the alleged crimes occurred, are actually quite common.
 Money laundering is ubiquitous among organized crime rings, narcotics syndicates, and white-collar fraudsters.

-“Money laundering is a common technique used by financial criminals and others to hide illegal gains,” wrote USA Today reporter Kevin McCoy in an explainer piece on the Manafort-Gates indictments.
+“Money laundering is a common technique used by financial criminals and others to hide illegal gains,” wrote USA Today reporter Kevin McCoy in an explainer piece on the first Manafort-Gates indictments.

 According to John Byrne, a former executive vice president of the Association of Anti-Money Laundering Specialists quoted in McCoy’s piece, money laundering has more than 200 distinct federal criminal predicates.
 In other words, money laundering can get you in trouble in a lot of different ways.